-Between 2002 and 2010, monthly prices are retrieved directly from the data published by the Guatemalan Ministry of Energy and Mines.
+Between 2002 and 2010 and from 2024, monthly prices are retrieved directly from the data published by the Guatemalan Ministry of Energy and Mines.
 Annual prices are derived as the average of the monthly prices in a given year.

-From 2011 onwards, weekly prices are estimated as the time-weighted average of the daily reference pump prices published by the El Salvador Ministry of Economy, corresponding to the simple average of the three pricing zones.
+From 2011 to 2023, weekly prices are estimated as the time-weighted average of the daily reference pump prices published by the El Salvador Ministry of Economy, corresponding to the simple average of the three pricing zones.
 Annual prices are derived as the average of the weekly prices in a given year.